sunnybhambhani/todayslearning/inProgress/k8s_deploy_security_practices.md

 Although Kubernetes is a powerful container orchestration system, its complexity makes it a prime target for security attacks.
 We'll go over some of the best practices for securing the Kubernetes deployments and keeping applications and data safe in this article.

-This article is only about pods or deployments; I intend to cover other topics in subsequent articles.
+This article is only about pods or deployments; I intend to cover other security related topics in subsequent articles.

 The following is a list of settings and configurations that can be implemented to accomplish the intended goal.